Ben Ray - Science

 3. How do I know if there is homework?
 If there is a class textbook, there is always homework.
 Canvas has all the class information.
 Parents should have an observer login to check.

 5. I heard that students can lose the chance to make up a test.
 How does that work?
-If a student is repeatedly off task in class (cell phones, doing homework for other classes, coloring, sleeping), the teacher will assume the student feels confident with their learning.
+If a student is repeatedly off task in class (cell phones, doing homework for other classes, playing on the laptop), the teacher will assume the student feels confident with their learning.
 That student may lose the chance to make up the next test.
 The student will be given prior warning that they are in danger of that consequence.
 The teacher does not want to spend additional time re-teaching a student if they could have just focused in the first place.

 6. What if I miss a class?
 Canvas will have all of that information available.
 Students are expected to access Canvas when they are absent and still do as much of the work as possible.
 If there are questions, it is best to talk to the teacher before or after school.
 The time period to turn in missed assignments is equal to the number of days missed plus one.